nandumate/Wedding-Planner/README.md

 🎯 Why Choose Us?
 📄 License
 ✨ Key Features
-🌸 Elegant Design Themes
+🌸 Elegant Design Themes:
 Choose from a variety of stunning themes and styles to match your wedding vision.

-📋 Vendor Management
+📋 Vendor Management:
 Easily find and book reliable vendors for catering, photography, decor, and more.

-📝 Guest List Organizer
+📝 Guest List Organizer:
 Manage RSVPs, track your guest list, and organize seating arrangements effortlessly.

-💰 Budget Tracker
+💰 Budget Tracker:
 Plan and monitor your expenses to stay on track with your financial goals.

-🕒 Timeline Scheduler
+🕒 Timeline Scheduler:
 Create a detailed timeline to ensure your big day runs smoothly.

-🎀 Customization Options
+🎀 Customization Options:
 Personalize every detail, from invitations to decor, for a wedding that’s uniquely yours.

 🛠️ Technologies Used